-Appendix 5: Follow-up Youth Survey

-Summer of Innovation Youth Survey (Follow-up)
+Youth Survey (Follow-up)

-Last summer you participated in NASA’s Summer of Innovation!
-To improve this program for the future, all students who attended this program are being asked to complete a survey.
+You recently participated in a NASA educational activity.
+To improve this activity for the future, all youth who participated are being asked to complete a survey.
 There are no “right” or “wrong” answers to any of the questions.
 We want your honest opinions.
 It should take about 6 minutes to complete the questions.
 Thank you very much for your help!

-NASA and its research team follow strict rules to make sure that only they will see your answers to this and future surveys for this program, except as required by law.
+NASA and its research team follow strict rules to make sure that only they will see your answers to this and future surveys for this activity, except as required by law.
 No report will use your name or describe you in any way that could identify you.

 If you wish to participate in this survey, please continue.
-Return your completed survey in the self-addressed stamped envelope.

 Paperwork Reduction Act Statement - This information collection meets the requirements of 44 U.S.C. § 3507, as amended by section 2 of the Paperwork Reduction Act of 1995.
 You do not need to answer these questions unless we display a valid Office of Management and Budget control number.
 The OMB control number for this collection is <insert number and expiration date>.
 Return your completed survey in the self-addressed stamped envelope.
 We estimate that it will take about 6 minutes to read the instructions, gather the facts, and answer the questions.
 You may send comments on our time estimate above to: by email to HQ-OEIDAdmin1@mail.nasa.gov or by mail to NASA Office of Education, 4U18, 300 E Street SW, Washington, DC, 20546-0001.